 Program of development and adaptation to climate change of irrigated crops in Senegal

-Deadline for submitting a proposal for this call is Thursday, August 31, 2017, at 4 p.m.
-Eastern Daylight Time (UTC-4).
+Deadline for submitting a proposal for this call was Thursday, August 31, 2017.

 Important notice – The deadline to submit questions concerning this call for proposals was Wednesday July 12, 2017.